Pyroxenium/Basalt2/docs/references/elements/BaseElement.md

 # BaseElement
-_The base class for all UI elements in Basalt.
-This class provides basic properties and event handling functionality._
+_The fundamental base class for all UI elements in Basalt.
+It implements core functionality like event handling, property management, lifecycle hooks, and the observer pattern.
+Every UI component inherits from this class to ensure consistent behavior and interface._

 Extends: `PropertySystem`